mysociety/mysociety.github.io/coding-standards.md

   review is needed.
 For more details on code reviews, see the next section.

+## Making a pull request

+If you create a pull request, but don't want it to be reviewed yet<sup>1</sup> make sure that you put "WiP" (for "Work in Progress") at the start of its subject.
+(Although please be aware that there may be project-specific conventions that differ from this policy - for example, on Alaveteli only those with the label "awaiting review" will be reviewed.)

+<sup>1</sup> Some people like to do this because they prefer
+GitHub's presentation of pull requests to that of branches not associated with a pull request.

 ## Commit messages

 Good commit messages are very important for making our